douglas-george/timberhearth/storybook/story.md

 “Maybe… maybe you could take a message back.
 Just to start.”

-Gabriel smiled.
-“We can do that.”
+Gabriel smiled. ”We can do that.”

 Jessica took his hand.
 “We’ll come back, too.”

 Gnarltooth reached for his carving tools.

-“Good.
+”Good.
 Bring snacks next time.”

 As they climbed back toward the hatch, Poodler gave one last bark.